ME-ICA/tedana/CONTRIBUTING.md

 This tells the development team that your pull request is a "work-in-progress", and that you plan to continue working on it.
-Note that if your pull request has no conversation or commits for 90 days, stale-bot will mark it stale and we may ask your permission to take over it.
+Note that if your pull request has no conversation or commits for 90 days, stale-bot will mark it stale.
+We may also ask that another development team member resume work on it, if you are unable to continue to do so.

 Pull Request Checklist (Before Requesting Review):
 - [ ] Check that all tests are passing ("All tests passsed")